akeneo/pim-api-docs/content/php-client/resources/products/products-uuid.md

 ### Product UUID

 ::: info
-The following endpoints are largely the same as for [products](/php-client/resources.html#products-uuid).
+The following endpoints are largely the same as for [products](/php-client/resources.html#products).
 The difference?
-Here, you can query, create or update products identified by its uuid.
+Here, you can query, create or update products identified by their uuid.
 More information [here](/content/getting-started/from-identifiers-to-uuid-7x/welcome.md).
 :::

 #### Get a product